NBISweden/workshop-reproducible-research/docs/docker.md

       `WORKDIR`, and `CMD` can be used when writing a Dockerfile.
     * The importance of letting each layer in the Dockerfile be a "logical unit".
-    * How to use `docker build` to contruct and tag an image from a Dockerfile.
+    * How to use `docker build` to construct and tag an image from a Dockerfile.

 ## Managing containers